euro-hpc-pl/SpinGlassPEPS.jl/docs/src/examples.md

 The full list of examples, including detailed code and visualizations, can be found on the [GitHub](https://github.com/euro-hpc-pl/SpinGlassPEPS.jl/tree/master/examples).

-## Random Markov Field
+## Inpainting
-This example demonstrates how to solve a Random Markov Field (RMF) optimization problem using `SpinGlassPEPS.jl`.
-The process involves constructing a Potts Hamiltonian, setting up a tensor network, and using contraction methods to compute the low-energy spectrum of the system.
-The result includes the ground state energy and the corresponding configurations.
+This example demonstrates how to solve an [inpainting](https://en.wikipedia.org/wiki/Inpainting) problem  using `SpinGlassPEPS.jl`.

 ```@julia
 using SpinGlassPEPS